Mark William Kharas

 I have a Masters from Harvard University, where I studied South Asian languages, literature, and religion, and worked in the Harvard administration before coming to NTNU.
 In addition to my administration work, I am interested in ethics, religion, and spirituality as they relate to contemporary technology and robotics.

-INCITE (2021–2025) is a Horizon 2020 FET Open project aiming to create a new breakout cancer treatment.
+INCITE (2021–2025) is a Horizon 2020 EIC Pathfinder project aiming to create a new breakout cancer treatment.
 It will use novel high-resolution 3D microfabrication technology to engineer a specially tailored microenvironment that will be inhabited by cells central for T cell education in order to generate the fittest anti-tumor T cells for advanced adoptice T cell therapy.

 AUTOWORK (2020–2025) is an international research project funded by the Norwegian Research Council, where Norwegian and Australian researchers are studying the future of work as it is effected by automation, robotization, and digitalization.